wushenrong/legacy-puyo-tools/README.md

 A command line tool for modding older Puyo Puyo games (Yes, the name is using a [reversed naming scheme](https://github.com/microsoft/WSL)).

+This project is still in development, expect **major breaking changes** over its lifetime.

 ## Why

 [Puyo Text Editor](https://github.com/nickworonekin/puyo-text-editor),